Use Hermes Engine

 Switch JavaScript engine on a specific platform

 You may want to use Hermes on one platform and JSC on another.
-One way to do this is to set the "jsEngine" to "hermes" at the top level and then override it with "jsc" under the "ios" key.
+One way to do this is to set the "jsEngine" to "hermes" at the top level in app config and then override it with "jsc" under the "ios" key.
 You may alternatively prefer to explicitly set "hermes" on just the "android" key in this case.

 {